 - Avoid using internal company jargon or abbreviations that will confuse the reader.

-- Do not include the location within the description field—Monster’s job listing templates are set up to automatically display the location within the title and meta-tags.
+- Do not include the location within the description field—Monster’s job listing templates automatically display the location within the title and meta-tags.

 Keywords in the Company Description/Boilerplate

-Since your company’s description/boilerplate is present on all of your job listings, be sure to optimize the keyword phrases used in this copy in a similar way to your job description.
-Avoid typical ‘marketing fluff’ and focus on keyword phrases that explain and demonstrate your business and industry and describe your company culture.
+Optimize the keyword phrases used since your company description is on all your job listings.
+Avoid typical “marketing fluff” and focus on keyword phrases that explain and demonstrate your business and industry and describe your company culture.

 Optimize Your Job Postings With Keywords

 If you’re looking to find the right fit, you’ll need to optimize your job listing with the right job description keywords to get your pitch in front of top candidates.
-Monster can help you get started right now.
 When you sign up for a free job listing with Monster, you’ll get access to over 2,000 pre-written job descriptions you can tailor to your opening.